Shikher-Agrawal/AtliQ_Hospitality_Insights_PowerBI/README.md

 ## Learning from this project
 * Learn new DAX functions: DATEDIFF, HASONEFILTER, SELECTEDVALUE
 * Learn key terms which are very important in this industry like, RevPAR (Revenue Per Available Room), Occupancy %, DBRN (Daily Booked Room Nights), Realisation %.
 These are key metrices while building a dasboard.
+* Tried using pastel-blue-vignette-colour palette and stick with that throughout the dashboard.
+* Learn how to use icons for showing increement, decrement and for no change.

+## Imprtant insights from the dashboard
 *